hlin117/data-science/README.md

 * What is the difference between python `pandas`, `numpy`, and `scikit-learn`?
 * How are the models in each of the scripts different from each other?
 * What is k-fold cross validation?
-* What is the difference between evaluating a model using AUC and an accuracy score?
+* The iris dataset uses `accuracy_score` to evaluate its models for classification.
+What is the difference between evaluating a model using AUC and an accuracy score?
+Why can't we use AUC to evaluate the models trained in the iris dataset?

 ## Missing bits and pieces